Business Email Confidentiality and Trust

 You should assume that every email sent to you is for your eyes only.
 That is unless the sender specifically states otherwise.
 “Feel free to share this with those you think will benefit.”

 For example, I need to be able to be candid and comment honestly when clients contact me about their programs.
-It is common for me to be asked my opinion about a previous partner, service provider or product.
+It is common for me to be asked my opinion about a previous partner, service provider, or product.

-In the past there have been times where my email reply has been forwarded to the 3rd party I’ve commented on.
+Sometimes, my email reply has been forwarded to the 3rd party I’ve commented on.
 I am then asked to comment on the response to my comments by that 3rd party.

 Not because I said anything I regret.
 Because I don’t remain in relationships where trust becomes a concern.